Nyeri: Central government

 The Central Provincial Police Officer (PPO) of the Kenya Police Service, and under him, as one of the police divisional heads, the Nyeri Divisional Police Commander (OCPD)are based in Nyeri.

 Local government

 Nyeri is currently awaiting to be awarded the city status with a certified charter, however its recent growth proves that it is a city.
 The county assembly is composed of elected MCAs and a county governor.
 The county legislative system is also led by a county speaker.
-The Council is based at the Nyeri city Hall.
+The Council is based at the Nyeri town Hall.
 Since the new constitution was promulgated, the administration is handled by the County Government.

 Parliamentary representation

-Nyeri Municipality is a parliamentary constituency known as Nyeri Town Constituency represented in the National Assembly by an elected Member of Parliament.
+Nyeri Municipality is a parliamentary constituency known as Nyeri Town Constituency represented in the National Assembly by an elected member of parliament.
 Hon.
-Duncan Maina Mathenge is the current Member of Parliament.
+Duncan Maina Mathenge is the current member of parliament.